sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 [1] 0.0581296 0.7856057 2.5060449 2.0419846 0.5936905 0.1878208 2.4909209 1.4005595 3.4965515 0.4754702
 ```

-Distributions are often used in order to model real world phenomena, such as population growth, crime rates, demographic distributions, etc. We can, for example, make a comparison between a real and a theoretical distribution.
-For this example we can use the built-in `USArrests` dataset that contains an `UrbanPop` column containing urban population per state in the US.
-We'll also plot a normal distribution with the mean and standard deviation of our real data.
+Distributions are often used to model real-world phenomena, such as population growth, crime rates, demographic distributions, etc. We can, for example, make a comparison between a real and a theoretical distribution.
+For this example, we can use the built-in `USArrests` dataset that contains an `UrbanPop` variable with the urban population per state in the US.
+We'll also plot a normal distribution with our real data's mean and standard deviation.
 This way, the overlapping of real data vs theoretical distribution is clear:

 ##### **Code**
 ```R